A Guide for Families, Friends & Caregivers, 5th ed.

 This comprehensive guide covers acute lymphoblastic leukemia (ALL), acute myeloid leukemia (AML), chronic myelogenous leukemia (CML), and juvenile myelomonocytic leukemia (JMML).
 It contains essential information that families and friends need during this difficult time.
-Woven throughout the text are true stories—practical, poignant, moving, funny—from more than 120 children with brain or spinal cord tumors, their siblings, and their parents.
+Woven throughout the text are true stories—practical, poignant, moving, funny—from more than 170 children with leukemia, their siblings, and their parents.

 “Keene has written a comprehensive handbook to serve as a road map for others, from diagnosis through treatment.”—Library Journal, starred review and chosen for “Nursing Your Children’s Health Collection”